background

 If you’re preparing to build an information security management system, you’ve probably come across both ISO 27001 and ISO 27002.
+At first glance, the two standards can look confusingly similar.

-So what’s the difference between the ISO 27001 and 27002 standards?
+So what’s the real difference between ISO 27001 and ISO 27002?

 While their purpose overlaps, each framework has a different focus.